quicwg/base-drafts/draft-ietf-quic-transport.md

 The QUIC packet size includes the QUIC header and protected payload, but not the UDP or IP header.

+QUIC defines the minimum QUIC packet size as at least 1280 bytes.
+This is the IPv6 minimum size
+{{?RFC8200}} and is also supported by most modern IPv4 networks.
+Assuming the minimum IP header size, this results in a QUIC maximum packet size of 1232 bytes for IPv6 and 1252 bytes for IPv4.

-A client MUST expand the payload of all UDP datagrams carrying Initial packets to at least 1200 bytes, by adding PADDING frames to the Initial packet or by coalescing the Initial packet; see {{packet-coalesce}}.
-Sending a UDP datagram of this size ensures that the network path from the client to the server supports a reasonable Maximum Transmission Unit (MTU).
+A client MUST expand the payload of all UDP datagrams carrying Initial packets to at least the minimum QUIC packet size, by adding PADDING frames to the Initial packet or by coalescing the Initial packet; see {{packet-coalesce}}.
+Sending a UDP datagram of this size ensures that the network path from the client to the server supports a reasonable Path Maximum Transmission Unit (PMTU).
 Padding datagrams also helps reduce the amplitude of amplification attacks caused by server responses toward an unverified client address; see {{address-validation}}.

-Enforcement of the max_udp_payload_size transport parameter ({{transport-parameter-definitions}}) might act as an additional limit on packet size.
-Exceeding this limit can be avoided once the value is known.
+Enforcement of the max_udp_payload_size transport parameter ({{transport-parameter-definitions}}) might act as an additional limit on the maximum packet size.
+A sender can avoid exceeding this limit, once the value is known.
 However, prior to learning the value of the transport parameter, endpoints risk datagrams being lost if they send packets larger than 1200 bytes.